© Copyright 2011 – Present

 Support: Gallery wrap stretched canvas

-Description: A depiction of the village church in Auvers, France made famous by a Dutch post-impressionist painter named of Vincent van Gogh.
+Description: A depiction of the village church in Auvers, France made famous by Dutch post-impressionist painter Vincent van Gogh.
 This landscape painting will not need a frame as the image extends around the edges of the canvas support.
 Accompanied by an official Certificate of Authentication signed by the artist.

 Artist Comments: This Gothic church was originally painted and made famous by Dutch post-impressionist artist Vincent van Gogh in June 1890.
 Van Gogh’s church is located in Auvers, France.
 I wanted to do my own rendition of this lovely church building and the results of that desire are what you see here.
 You can find out more about Van Gogh’s rendition of this church on Wikipedia: The Church at Auvers.

 Although our styles are vastly different, Van Gogh is a favorite painter of mine.
 I love much of his work, from that vase of sunflowers to this old church in the village where he lived before his death.
 Many of his oil paintings were characterized by bold, dramatic colors emphasized by impulsive and expressive brushwork.
 He painted landscapes, still lifes, portraits and self-portraits.